Your Guide to Catching Bay Area Rockfish from Shore

 Fishing with Bait

 When the goin gets tough, natural bait is always the way to go.
 If a fish sees a piece of squid or fish, it’ll bite and hang on even in the worst of conditions.
 When you’re fishing for rockfish, I usually recommend squid, shrimp, or pieces of cut fish.
 Shrimp often works great, but unfortunately the surfperch like it a lot as well - sometimes they’ll hit the squid before your bait even hits bottom.
 So if you want to just target the rockfish, try and stick with the squid or fish.
 Anywhere from a small piece to a entire squid or fish will work for the rockfish.
-If you can’t carry fresh bait with you, I resort to Berkley Gulp Sandworms:
+I’ve also fished whole herring for big lingcod and cabezon, which can have some pretty spectacular results.
+If you can’t carry fresh bait with you, I resort to Berkley Gulp Sandworms, but they aren’t my bait of choice.

 Here are the sinkers I use for my high-low rigs: